ioshY-k/piece-of-snake/GamedesignDocument.md

   - Two fruits spawn at once
   - → gruits are worth more and more when left uncollected
   - → Three fruits spawn at once

-- **Wall Immunity (while in Hyperspeed)**
-  - Colliding with a wall during hyperspeed does not cost a fruit

 ---